Smithsonian/sianctapi/mysql/README.md

 ### Overview of optional parameters:

-* -d|--database : Specifies database information.
-Format - host:username:password:databasename
+* -d or --database : Specifies database information.
+Format - *<host>:<username>:<password>:<databasename>*
-* -f|--file     : Specifies path to a file containing a list of fedora pids populate in the database
+* -f or --file     : Specifies path to a file containing a list of fedora pids populate in the database
-* -p|--pids     : A list of pids separated by commas.
-Format - test.pid:1,test.pid:2,test.pid:3 (no spaces)
+* -p or --pids     : A list of pids separated by commas.
+Format - *test.pid:1,test.pid:2,test.pid:3* (no spaces)
-* -r|--rebuild  : If rebuild option flag set to true, the whole database is dropped and rebuilt.
+* -r or --rebuild  : If rebuild option flag set to true, the whole database is dropped and rebuilt.
 Format - TRUE:FALSE

+**NOTE:** if both short options (*-d*) and long options (*--database*) are used in the same command, the short opts take prescedent.

 #### database parameter: